Balthasar Oomkens von Esens

-Balthasar Oomkens von Esens (died 1540) was an East Frisian nobleman who died during the siege of his castle in Esens by the Bremen army.
+Balthasar Oomkens von Esens (c.
+1500 – 1540) was an East Frisian nobleman who died during the siege of his castle in Esens by the Bremen army.
 He was described by his partisans as the last true Frisian freedom fighter, although some decried his seemingly insatiable appetite for violence.

 Biography and history

-Balthasar Oomkens von Esens was the son of Hero Oomkens von Esens, Lord of Harlingerland and Armgard Countess of Oldenburg.
+Balthasar Oomkens von Esens was the son of Hero Oomkens von Esens, Lord of Esens, Stedesdorf and Wittmund and Irmgard of Oldenburg.
 The Oomkens family were established in East Frisia (now part of Niedersachsen in Germany) and in the Frisian Oldambt, in the Groninger Ommelanden (now part of Groningen in the Netherlands).
 The family prided itself on its direct descent from Radbod, King of the Frisians.

 Balthasar led a successful resistance of the old Frisian aristocracy against the rise of the Cirksena family, which attempted to unite East Frisia under its rule from the late fifteenth century.
 The Cirksenas supported Protestantism whilst both Balthasar and his father remained loyal to the Catholic Church.

-Allied to his close relations the Counts of Oldenburg and the Duke of Gelderland/Gelre, Balthasar Oomkens von Esens resisted the doubtful political power-grabbing attempted by the Cirksenas (which included a forged imperial document relating to the lordship of Harlingerland) and also championed the interests of the Catholic Church against the Reformation-minded allies of the Cirksenas.
-As a result of his resistance, Harlingerland remained a free county under its own jurisdiction until it came through inheritance to Frederick the Great in 1744.
+Allied to his close relations the Counts of Oldenburg and the Duke of Guelders, Balthasar Oomkens von Esens resisted the doubtful political power-grabbing attempted by the Cirksenas (which included a forged imperial document relating to the lordship of Harlingerland) and also championed the interests of the Catholic Church against the Reformation-minded allies of the Cirksenas.
+He allied himself with Duke Charles II.
+The powerful Duke of Guelders helped him defeat the counts of East Frisia during the Guelderian Feud and secure his rule in the Harlingerland.
+As a result of his resistance, Harlingerland remained a free lordship under its own jurisdiction until it came through inheritance to Frederick the Great in 1744.

 Balthasar Oomkens von Esens was a popular figure among the Frisian people and has remained so.
 He is generally remembered today as "Junker Balthasar" and in Esens (whose city rights he granted in 1527) there is a yearly festival in his honour.